-- Check all high-pressure hose, looking for cuts or abrasions.
+- Check the high pressure hose between first stage regulator and the pass device. - Check the high-pressure hose between the alarm bell and the first-stage regulator.
+Look for cuts or sever abrasions.
 If present, have the Fire Maintenance Bureau replace the hose.